devicetree-org/devicetree-specification/source/chapter2-devicetree-basics.rst

    The *compatible* property value consists of one or more strings that define the specific programming model for the device.
 This list of strings should be used by a client program for device driver selection.
-   The property value consists of a concatenated list of null terminated strings, from most specific to most general.
+   The property value consists of a concatenated list of null-terminated strings, from most specific to most general.
 They allow a device to express its compatibility with a family of similar devices, potentially allowing a single device driver to match against several devices.